simpkins/de1plus-mqtt/docs/settings.md

   provided by the plugin, without having to manually configure it in HomeAssistant.

+* HA Device Name

+  The device name to use for the machine in HomeAssistant.

 * HA Entity Name Prefix

   A string prefix to use for all of the HomeAssistant entity names in the